 Candidates for degrees must make written application for graduation in the Registrar's Office during the first two weeks of the semester in which they plan to graduate.
-They must also meet with the GST program director during this same time to schedule the comprehensive examination.
+M.A.C.M. and M.Div. students must also meet with the GST program director during this same time to schedule the comprehensive examination.
+M.T.S. students must schedule a review of their portfolio.